 pics from skyscrapercity.com; and kznpr.co.za – thank you. kznpr is Hugh Bland’s site; Here’s the cover of Hugh’s book on the Addington Childrens Hospital:

 Hugh Bland and Mary Bland are related if you go way back to Josiah Benjamin Adam Bland and John Francis Adam Bland, so they have both played a part in the Addington Childrens Hospital.
-Hugh didn’t deliver any babies, though.
+Hugh didn’t deliver any babies, though, so his role was way less important than my Ma’s.

 Mary Craig married Alex Caskie; they had a daughter